mrjeevan/mrjeevan/README.md

 ## What I Do ##

-- [x] Devolop static web pages
+- [x] Develop static web pages
 - [x] Play around with AI models
-- [x] Build scripts to automate tasks in python
+- [x] Build scripts to automate tasks using python

 More about me [here](https://mrjeevan.ml)